Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Description of baselines

 We define the \emph{echelon inventory position} $Y^k_t$ of location $k$ at time $t$ as

-with $X^k_t$ the inventory position of location $k$ as defined in \eqref{eq:base-stock-definition}.
+with $X^k_t$ the inventory position of location $k$ as defined in \eqref{eq:inventory-position}.
 That is, it represents the sum over all inventory positions of downstream locations and its own.
-As shown by \cite{clark1960optimal}, the optimal policy $\pi$ takes the form
+As shown by \citet{clark1960optimal}, the optimal policy $\pi$ for a serial system takes the form of an \emph{echelon base-stock policy}.
+Let $Y_t^k$ denote the echelon inventory position at node $k$, and $\hat{S}^1, \ldots, \hat{S}^K$ the corresponding echelon base-stock levels.
+The policy prescribes actions

-for some \emph{echelon base-stock levels} $\hat{S}^1, \ldots, \hat{S}^K$.
+which we denote compactly as $a^{(k-1,k)}_t = [\pi(S_t)]_k$ for all $k$.
 We note that we will use the terms echelon base-stock levels and echelon-stock levels interchangeably.
 We refer to \eqref{eq:echelon-stock-for-serial} as an \emph{Echelon-stock policy}.